naoyam/physis/docs/rose.md

 * Subclasses of AstAttribute must override virtual function copy for the deepcopy mechanism copies the attributes as well.

-# Questions
-* SageInterface::lookupNamedTypeInParentScopes
-    * The doxygen manual says it does bottom up search.
-What is the top of the stack?
-Is it the most inner scope?
-Or is it the root of the scope?

 # Misc
 * frontend and backend functions
   * Declared in roseSupport/utility_functions.h